UCSB-CS56-Projects/cs56-games-dealer/README.md

 Notes for the next set of Students:
 ===================================
-As of now, the card dealer is done.
+As of now, the card dealer works but isn't perfect.
 Some smaller things that should be done don't effect the fact the card dealer is done.
 These include a code clean-up and adding JUnit tests.
 Either more features or implementing a game using the classes implemented would be the next logical step in improving this project.